Skip to content

 Kintsu AI Consultation Tool

-Simple Cortex designed an ephemeral AI consultation flow that maps a selfie to real treatments and moves a patient toward booking, without storing a photo or pretending to diagnose.
+Running the Simple Cortex engagement, I designed an ephemeral AI consultation flow that maps a selfie to real treatments and moves a patient toward booking, without storing a photo or pretending to diagnose.

 Role